s100yanov/custom-list/README.md

 > Nested Node Class - this is a private nested class, providing the main structural unit of the list - a Node, hence it's creation and functionionality.
 > Country Class - provides custom objects of type Country with their respective attributes.
-> Three classes implementing Comparator - useful for County Class objects comparison and sorting.
+> Three classes implementing Comparator - useful for Country Class objects comparison and sorting.
 > Main Class - it's purpose is testing the List Functionality.
 > This is Generic list, it works with different kind of objects, so the Country